Damansara Idaman LRT station

-The Damansara Idaman LRT station is a light rapid transit (LRT) station that serve the suburb of Petaling Jaya in Selangor, Malaysia.
-It serves as one of the stations on the Shah Alam line.
-The station will be built near Shell and Petronas Layby of the New Klang Valley Expressway.
+The Damansara Idaman LRT station is a light rapid transit (LRT) station that serves the suburb of Petaling Jaya in Selangor, Malaysia.
+It is served as one of the stations on the Shah Alam line, opened on 29 June 2026.

+History

-The station is marked as Station No. 5 along with the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-Originally this LRT station was expected to be operational in February 2024, however the operational date for the entire Shah Alam Line has been delayed and expected to be operational by third quarter of 2025 as mentioned by Transport Minister Anthony Loke. (previously expected to be operational by March 2025 as announced in 2023) It will have facilities such as Park and Ride, kiosks, restrooms, elevators, taxi stand and feeder bus among others.
+This is the fifth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
+It has facilities such as Park and Ride, kiosks, restrooms, elevators, a taxi stand and feeder bus.